svmszcck/test-app/README.md

 - There are still js files in the project.
 Some of them should be refactored to typescript.

-- There should be validation for the name input.
-Right now it is possible to add special chars & numbers into the name input.
+- The validation for the name input should be more precise.
+It is not allowing some non-english chars.

 **Anyway, if I had more time I could solve these issues but it's also important to be aware of these right? =)**